 If you’re coming to study or do academic research in Spain for less than 90 days, you don’t need a visa unless you come from a country for which a visa is required to enter Spain normally.
-You can find out if you need an entry visa for Spain in Expatica’s complete guide to Spanish visas and permits.
+You can find out if you need an entry visa for Spain in Expatica’s guide to Spanish visas.

 Note: You can’t come to Spain on a short-stay tourist visa and then apply for a student visa.
 You have to return to your home country and apply from there.